Allianz Benefit Control

 Yes there are better options if this is something that interests you and there are some instances where the ABC provides the highest payout.
 I say it over and over again but am not sure it sticks.
 If you’re going to use an annuity to protect assets or provide income in retirement, go with the product and strategy that gives you the most in return.

-I have nothing against Allianz personally but never felt their product line gave me a competitive advantage.
+I have nothing against Allianz, or Allianz Benefit Control personally, but never felt their product line gave me a competitive advantage.
 If that changes I will be happy to represent the new products.
 And if someone shows you an Allianz contract that I can’t beat I will happily give you my blessing to do business elsewhere.
 I’m only trying to give you the whole picture so take it for what it’s worth and make an appointment if you’d like to shop some alternatives.